-During the Reporting Period, NCAP had more than 300 suppliers, 96% of which were based in Australia, and 4% overseas (including in Japan, South Korea, USA, Netherlands, China and Italy).
+During the Reporting Period, NCAP had more than 300 suppliers, 96% of which were based in Australia, and 4% overseas (including in Japan, South Korea, USA, Germany, Switzerland, Netherlands, China and Italy).

-NCAP obtained raw materials (including aluminium) for its manufacturing operations through brokers who source the materials from raw materials suppliers, some locally, but majority overseas, including in Japan, China, Indonesia, Malaysia and South Korea.
+NCAP obtained raw materials (including aluminium) for its manufacturing operations through brokers who source the materials from raw materials suppliers.
+Whilst some are local, the majority are based overseas, including in Japan, China, Indonesia, Malaysia and South Korea.

-In terms of services, NCAP sources various corporate services locally, including marketing, insurance, utilities, transport, logistics and professional advisory services.
+In terms of services, NCAP sources various corporate services locally, including marketing, insurance, facilities, utilities, transport, logistics and professional advisory services.
 It also uses third party suppliers of labour hire services to manage its manufacturing-related workforce.